 Step 2: Configure Tags in the GTM container

-Before working on configuration it makes sense to create a measurement plan or a list of events that should be send to Google Analytics, Facebook and other systems.
+Before working on the configuration it makes sense to create a measurement plan or a list of events that should be sent to Google Analytics, Facebook and other systems.

 Here you can find more information on what is a measurement plan and how to create it http://www.kl82.com/services/analytics-measurement-plan

-When you have a clear idea of what you need to track you can go to googletagmanager.com and start configuring your variables, triggers and tags.
+When you have a clear idea of what you need to track you can go to tagmanager.google.com and start configuring your variables, triggers and tags.
+Read here how to track events and how to configure an event on Read more button click with Google Tag Manager.

 This panel contains information about your tags, triggers and variables.
-It gets updates when new events happen on your website and new tags fire.
+It gets updated when new events happen on your website and new tags fire.

 When in preview mode the current version of GTM is working for you but not for other users.